Rank Math AI Link Genius Review 2026: Worth It?

 Does AI Link Genius work with the free version of Rank Math?

 Partially.
-The Link Counter module (which shows incoming and outgoing link counts in the post list) works with free Rank Math.
-But the full AI Link Genius feature set, including the audit dashboard, keyword maps, bulk operations, orphan detection, and AI suggestions, requires Rank Math PRO ($6.99/month).
-Content AI features require a separate Content AI subscription starting at $11.99/month.
+The Link Counter module works with free Rank Math, so you can see incoming and outgoing link counts.
+The full Rank Math AI Link Genius workflow, including audits, keyword maps, bulk operations, orphan post detection, rollback, and AI suggestions, requires Rank Math PRO.

-How many Content AI credits does AI Link Genius use?
+How much does Rank Math AI Link Genius cost?

 Can I use keyword maps without Content AI credits?